How to draft a wrap blouse - Step by step pattern making tutorial!

 Step 9.
 More guiding points and final lines.
 I'm drawing a new neckline 4,5 cm from the original one.
 The new shoulder seam I'm making is slightly curved.
 Armhole depth point is moved in the same way as I did on the front piece.
 3 cm out and 3 cm down.
 I'm connecting the armhole depth and the new shoulder point creating a new armscye.
 The dart is crossed since I don't need it.
 I just moved them to the armscye to create more ease there.
 I also add 15 cm to the length, same as on the front bodice piece.
 Now this too is a good starting point and all the outlines are in place!

 Step 10.
 The sleeve.
+Use the Metric pattern cutting for womenswear book once again to draft your sleeve block.
 By now I think you know how I lay out the block and trace it so I skipped that step in pictures.
 I'm moving the sleeve cap down 8 cm.
 And the outer points down 3 cm.
 This is a guess and it's very possible that this curve I've made here is too high.
 I can only make educated guesses when drafting.
 The final shapes need to be created in the muslin making process.
 When I see the drape of the fabric and how the pieces fit together.
 Since the shoulder is dropped there's actually not a shoulder there to fit in the sleeve, it's just an arm so no need for a high sleeve cap.
 It could even work with no sleeve cap at all and just a rectangle piece.
 Depends on the shape of the armscye and the fabric and how dropped the sleeve is.

 Measure your armscye on front and back bodice pieces and add the measurements together.
 They should match the sleeve cap measurement.
 Adjust on the bodice pieces and on the sleeve to make them fit together.